mattcarlotta/nvi/README.md

 ```

 Rules:
-- Only can load a single `.nvi` file (referencing other `.nvi` configs is unsupported).
+- Supports loading a single `.nvi` file (referencing other `.nvi` configs is unsupported).
 - Flags and parameters must be defined on the same line.
 - A `--` command is not allowed inside a config file; commands stay within the command line, where it'll be handled by the consumer.
-- An empty or comment-only config file is an error (matching the empty `.env` file behavior).
+- An empty or comment-only config file is an error.

 ## Scanning for ENV keys

 `-s`, `--scan` followed by one or many file `ext`s, walks a project's file tree from the current directory and, for each file matching the given extensions, looks for the environment-variable accessors of that file's language.

-For example, every line below would be recognized and yields the key `DATABASE_URL`:
+For example, every line below would be recognized and yield the key `DATABASE_URL`:

 ```
 process.env.DATABASE_URL          # JavaScript / TypeScript